Employment conditions during natural disasters and emergencies

 An employee who wants to take a period of community service leave must tell their employer as soon as practicable, including the expected period of the absence and, if required by their employer, provide reasonable evidence of the reason for the leave.

-Shona is a registered volunteer for Victoria’s State Emergency Services and has been asked to volunteer for one week in response to a bushfire.
+Shona is a registered volunteer for Victoria’s State Emergency Service and has been asked to volunteer for one week in response to a bushfire.
 Shona would really like to help, but wants to know whether she can take time off work and whether she is entitled to any income.

 Shona looks on the FWO’s website to check her entitlements.
 Shona finds that her award does not provide for any payment in this circumstance.
-However, because the Victorian State Emergency Services is a “recognised emergency management body”, she is entitled to unpaid community service leave for volunteering in an emergency and/or natural disaster.
+However, because the Victorian State Emergency Service is a “recognised emergency management body”, she is entitled to unpaid community service leave for volunteering in an emergency and/or natural disaster.

 Shona decides that she would still like to volunteer, so she emails her employer, Eva, telling her that she will be taking community service leave and that she expects to be back in seven days.
-After further discussion, Eva asks Shona to provide her with a formal letter from the Victorian State Emergency Services for evidence of the reason for her absence.
+After further discussion, Eva asks Shona to provide her with a formal letter from the Victorian State Emergency Service for evidence of the reason for her absence.

 After a week’s service, Shona completes her final night shift assisting the Victorian State Emergency Service.
 However, Shona was scheduled to begin work at 5am the next day.
 Shona requests, and is granted, the day off to provide for adequate rest time as part of the community service leave.